U.N. Security Council Divided on Lebanon Plan

 KELEMEN: The U.N. has once again delayed a meeting of potential troop contributors since France said it would not take part.
 U.N.
 Spokesman Ahmad Fawzi says Secretary General Kofi Annan has been begging Council members to put aside their differences and agree on an immediate truce.

-Mr. AHMAD FAWZI (United Nations Spokesman): The purpose is to stop the killing, especially of innocent civilians, and to give more time to diplomacy to do its work.
+AHMAD FAWZI: The purpose is to stop the killing, especially of innocent civilians, and to give more time to diplomacy to do its work.

 KELEMEN: Fawzi has compared the paralysis to the division in the Security Council before the U.S.-led invasion of Iraq.
 But Bush administration officials insist that diplomats are getting closer to agreeing on a plan.
 Ambassador Bolton said there's some talk about a two-stage peace plan, and two different kinds of forces - a rapid reaction one, and a more typical peacekeeping force down the road.

 BOLTON: The precise way that this will be done, how many resolutions would be involved, remains to be seen, in part because things are changing on the ground as well.